-The new rules translate into higher costs for rental property financing.
-Here, we’ll take a look at the new rules and what they mean for future rental property investment.
+Here, we’ll take a closer look at the new rules and what they mean for the future of rental property financing.

-Fannie Mae announced a couple of major changes beginning April 1, 2021.
+Fannie Mae has recently announced a couple of major changes to their lending policies that will take effect on April 1, 2021.
 The new rules mitigate Fannie Mae and Freddie Mac’s loan risk.

 The first change?
 Fannie Mae is cutting back its own portfolio of loan acquisitions.

 The second change?
-Fannie Mae also announced that all investment property and second-home loans must be underwritten with the Desktop Underwriter (DU) and receive an approved or eligible recommendation.
-In Loan Delivery, the loans must be official DU loans.
+Fannie Mae also announced that all investment property and second-home loans now must be underwritten with the Desktop Underwriter (DU) and receive an approved or eligible recommendation.

-This tightens the criteria for investment property loans, making the loans harder for investors to qualify.
+This tightens the criteria for investment property loans, making it harder for investors to qualify for them.

 These policies have a significant effect on financing rental properties and second homes after April 1st.